DavidKocman36/IRCPhone/README.md

 # Installation and prerequisites

-Make sure to have ALL dependencies required by liblinphone.
+Make sure to have `build-essentials` installed and retrieve ALL dependencies required by liblinphone.
+The liblinphone is included as a git submodule within this project.
+If the submodule for some reaseon was not downloaded, follow the instructions below.
+To build the library, follow the steps 2 and 3.

 First you should get liblinphone-sdk from [here](https://www.linphone.org/technical-corner/liblinphone).
 Simply clone it and follow [instructions](https://gitlab.linphone.org/BC/public/linphone-sdk) on how to build it.
 Basically it is:

 1. Clone the repository `git clone https://gitlab.linphone.org/BC/public/linphone-sdk.git --recursive`